scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 ### What is the plan?

-Learning about how to compute on the cloud includes understanding **machine images**:
+Learning to compute on the cloud includes understanding **machine images**:
-Snapshots of the entire operating system including installed software, other customizations, code and data.
-This CloudBank solution serves two purposes: It introduce machine images and demonstrates using a cloud virtual machine (herein **VM**) as a traditional desktop--possibly quite a powerful one--for running a [Jupyter notebook](https://jupyter.org) server.
+Snapshots of an entire operating system including installed software, customization, code and data.
+This CloudBank solution serves two purposes: It introduce machine images and it demonstrates using a cloud virtual machine (herein **VM**) as a traditional desktop--possibly quite a powerful one--for running a [Jupyter notebook](https://jupyter.org) server.
 The interface to this working environment will be via a web browser on our local machine.
-We move information back and forth securely using an **ssh tunnel**.
+We move information back and forth securely from Local to Cloud using an **ssh tunnel**.

 ### Why instructions are necessary